My-UofE/ECM1410-Workshop03-Instructions/README.md

 int number2 = in.nextInt();
 ```

 **2.** Comment out the lines that request and print the users name.
-Add a call to `in.next()` to empty pending standard input before requesting the end value.
+Add a call to `in.nextLine();` and check that only the first value entered is utilised.

-**3.** We want our program to use a `for` loop to run from the start value, up to the end value (both integers) and display the sequence of square numbers:
+**3.** We want our program to use a `for` loop, so that it runs from the start value up to the end value (both integers) and displays the sequence of square numbers:

 e.g. for start value `2` and end value `7` the program should output: